...

 In one of my classes, I decided to teach my group of young parisiens (and les parisiennes) how to play "Simon Says" - in english.

-We were going through all the english words - head is for tête, nose is for nez, eyes is for oreilles....then we got to toes.
+We were going through all the english words – head is tête, nose is nez, ears is oreilles….then we got to toes.
 I pointed to my toes and asked them what they thought the english word was (les enfants, quel est le mot?).

 I waited a few moments, hoping one of the children would put up their hand and answer.